moscolitos/moscolitos/README.md

 - 👀 I’m interested in I transforming DATA into tangible & valuable insights by analyzing information, building data pipelines, automating the boring stuff, creating dashboards, communicating outcomes and collaborate on data products devlopement.
 - 🌱 I’m currently learning Solidity and Scala
 - 💞️ I’m looking to collaborate with poeple who believe that passion is the motion of beautiful work
-- 📫 How to reach me ...
+- 📫 How to reach me: redouanechafi01@gmail.com

 <!--START_SECTION:programming  languages-->
 Language and Tools :